Axway-API-Management-Plus/axway-api-management-automated/README.md

 ## Git-Example structure

+This repository represents an example structure of how one might store the resources needed for the Axway API Management Platform in a version control system.
+It is primarily about individual APIs, the API gateway configuration incl. policies and settings.
+This GitHub repository uses GitHub Actions as the CI/CD platform, but can be modified accordingly to, for example, Jenkins.

 | Folder                                            | Comment                                                                           |
 | :---                                              | :---                                                                              |
 | .github                                           | Contains GitHub-Action CI/CD workflows                                            |